Data-Science-Center-UB/Intro-Quantitative-Analysis-R/README.md

-# No Fear of Nubbers – Introduction to Quantitative Data Analysis in R
+# No Fear of Numbers – Introduction to Quantitative Data Analysis in R

 This repository contains all materials for the workshop "No Fear of Numbers: Introduction to Quantitative Data Analysis in R" provided by the Data Science Center, University of Bremen.